#new #hollywood #hemispheres #hippocampus #and #cerebrum #consciousness #knowledge #sessions #facilitated #by #the #legend #team

 Hippocampus and Cerebrum Consciousness Knowledge Sessions.

-Each Month the Literary Arts Correspondent for Legend Magazine and Hollywood Hemispheres and Cerebrum Consciousness Lecturer will provide a piece of knowledge, in the way of visual poetry, a poetry thought prompt, auditory poetry or written information.
+The Literary Arts Correspondent for Legend Magazine and Hollywood Hemispheres and Cerebrum Consciousness Lecturer will provide a piece of knowledge, in the way of visual poetry, a poetry thought prompt, auditory poetry or written information.

 The knowledge will focus on various subjects of scientific information e.g the anatomy and physiology of the body, health studies, health research, nutrition, digestion and other scientific information and research from around the World on various subjects.